ProCode-Software/proicons/site/src/docs/api-reference/options.md

 editLink: true
 ---
 # Options
-Properties can be used to customize ProIcons in HTML and all JavaScript packages, under the `ProIconsOptions` interface.
+Properties can be used to customize ProIcons in HTML and all packages, under the `ProIconsOptions` interface.
 In HTML, Vue and React, these can be applied as attributes of ProIcon components.
-In JavaScript, these can be used in `ProIcon.toSvg()` and `proicons.replace()`.
+In Vanilla, these can be used in `ProIcon.toSvg()` and `proicons.replace()`.

 ```javascript
 proicons.replace(document.body, {